Giuseppe Pagano: Photography

 He was also an amateur photographer, an activity sparked by his desire to document Italy's vernacular tradition in architecture.
-He traveled Italy ‘hunting’ for images and creating careful compositions that expressed material qualities, gave snapshots of daily life and celebrated what he saw as a ‘real’ Italy – not that of the tourist brochures and the propaganda machine.
+He travelled Italy ‘hunting’ for images and creating careful compositions that expressed material qualities, gave snapshots of daily life and celebrated what he saw as a ‘real’ Italy – not that of the tourist brochures and the propaganda machine.
 From then on he often published his own photographs in Casabella using them to strengthen his critiques of the architecture of the time.

 Politics and art

 Though initially an active member of the Italian Fascist party, Pagano's architectural philosophy led him farther and farther from the official architects of the Fascist regime, such that his VI Triennale, in effect, proposed an alternate architectural expression for Fascism.
 Pagano opposed "representative architecture" of all types, whether Modern or Classical.
 He remained dubious of some groups of Rationalists (like the Gruppo 7 and art critics like Pier Maria Bardi) who made attempts to identify their architecture with Italian Fascism, and to make it the official state architecture.
-He worked closely with regime architect Marcello Piacentini on the Rome's new university between 1933 and 1935.
+He worked closely with regime architect Marcello Piacentini on Rome's new university between 1933 and 1935.

 Protest and imprisonment

 Pagano's position in the Fascist party and prestige among architects, as well as the diversity of cultural production under Benito Mussolini's Fascism, allowed him to openly criticize some of the regime's constructions as "bombastically rhetorical", from the pages of Casabella.
 In 1942, Pagano would leave the School of Fascist Mysticism (Scuola di Mistica) and the Fascist Party.
-In 1943 he made contacts with members of the resistance, was captured in November 1943 and imprisoned at Brescia, from where he escaped in July 1944.
+In 1943 he made contact with members of the resistance, was captured in November 1943 and imprisoned at Brescia, from where he escaped in July 1944.
 He was recaptured in September 1944 in Milan, imprisoned at Villa Triste, and tortured.
 Later he was transferred to the prison of San Vittore, then to Bolzano and then to Mauthausen, Melk, and back again to Mauthausen.

 Death

 Pagano died of pneumonia in the infirmary of the Mauthausen concentration camp in Austria on 22 April 1945.
-In one of his last letters to his friends he asked: “Remember me well: a man alive and full of good will”.
+In one of his last letters to his friends, he asked: “Remember me well: a man alive and full of good will”.